 Fierce competition has forced operators to concentrate on packaging service bundles and on promotions, and explore applications such as mobile searching and advertising facilities.
 ARPU has been falling steadily for all operators, with growing mobile data use offsetting lower voice, interconnection and roaming tariffs.
 The market can expect considerable changes during the next two years as operators prepare their business plans to accommodate spectrum auctions in 2012 and adjust to the refarming of 2G spectrum for 3G and 4G use.
 This report surveys the UK’s mobile market, providing an overview of mobile statistics, regulatory issues and technologies.
 It also profiles the major operators and MVNOs, and looks ahead to mobile developments in coming years.

-Vodafone sells 5.5% stake in Indian division Essar and 44% stake in SFR; EE reports fall in service revenue; Vodafone restructures European operations; China Telecom launches MVNO service; H3 signs five-year managed services contract with Huawei; 4G auction in 2.6GHz and 800MHz bands delivers £2.34 billion; Vodafone posts 7% drop in revenue for 2012, signs partnership with Zain to expand presence in Middle East; regular’s market report for 2011 and updates to Q1 2012; telcos’ financial and operating data to end-2012; market developments to March 2013.
+Vodafone sells 5.5% stake in Indian division Essar and 44% stake in SFR, sells stake in Verizon Wireless for £84 billion; government commits £150 million to its Mobile Infrastructure Project to improve rural mobile coverage; China Telecom launches MVNO service; H3 signs five-year managed services contract with Huawei; 4G auction in 2.6GHz and 800MHz bands delivers £2.34 billion; regular’s market reports and updates; telcos’ financial and operating data to Q3 2013; market developments to end-2013.

 Companies covered in this report include: